shreyExp/DreamHacker/readme.md

 # DreamHacker

-# Objectives
-To give audio stimulus to a sleeping person to manipulate his dreams.
+Giving audio stimulus to a sleeping person to manipulate his dreams.

-# The Plan
-To take data from pulse sensor and time of the day etc, to predict when the person has slept.
+This setup takes data from pulse sensor and time of the day etc, to predict when the person has slept.
 Then after a while start the audio stimulus.

-# Social Media
+## Social Media

 [YouTube](https://www.youtube.com/channel/UCoZ31rXYGIltQAecAKzutBQ)